WokLibCodeClub/Hello-Python/step1/step1.md

 "20" + 24
 ```

 The last one gives an error because we are accidentally mixing different types of objects in the addition sum: ```"20"``` is a text string and ```24``` is a number.
-You can add objects of the *same* type but you can't mix types in addition.
+You can add together objects of the *same* type but you can't mix types in addition.

 In the next step we will come across special functions which can change Python objects from one type to another.